MattKevan/uxlift/_topic-categories/web-development.md

 ---
 title: Web development
-intro: Understanding the basics of code is an essential skill for a UX designer.
+description: Understanding the basics of code is an essential skill for a UX designer.
 layout: listing
 ---